White Rajahs: Legacy

 Sarawak has a diverse population with a large proportion of indigenous tribal peoples, such as the Dayaks (Kayan, Kelabit, Kenyah, Melanau (Kayan Lalo), Kenowit, Sebop Bukitan, Kedayan, Tanjong, Sipeng, Kajang, Sekapan, Kejaman, Lahanan, Punan, Lugat, Lisum, Penan, Sian, Tagal (Murut), Tring, Adang, Livong, Miriek, Tabun, Ukit, Bakong, Kiput, Berawan, Narum, Dali, Penan & other Dayaks), Malay, Bidayuh (Land Dayaks) and Iban (Sea Dayaks).
 In addition, it received numerous Chinese and Indian immigrants, whose businesses and labour were encouraged at various times by the White Rajahs.

 Heraldry and emblems

-The heraldic arms of the Brooke dynasty were based on the emblem used by James Brooke.
-It consisted of a red and black cross on a yellow shield, crested by a badger, known in heraldic parlance as a "brock" and hence alluding to the dynastic surname.
-A crown was added in 1848, and the shield design was used as the basis of the Sarawak flag until 1973.
-In 1988 the state flag reverted to these original colours.
+The heraldic arms of the Brooke dynasty were based on the emblem used by James Brooke prior to 9 November 1848.
+It consisted of a red and black cross per pale on a yellow shield, crested by a badger, known in heraldic parlance as a "brock" and hence alluding to the dynastic surname.
+The shield design was used as the basis of the Sarawak flag hoisted 21 September 1848.
+A crown was added to the flag around 1870 when Charles Brooke wanted to differentiate the government flag from the merchant flag (without crown).

+On 9 November 1848 Sir James Brooke, KCB was granted a coat of arms (Or a Cross engrailed per cross indented, Azure and Sable in the first quarter an Estoile of the second.
+Crest: On an Eastern Crown Or a Brock Proper ducally gorged also Or).
+The arms were for him and his descendants and the descendants of his late father Thomas Brooke.